locationtech/geotrellis/docs/tutorials/etl.md

 This brief tutorial describes how to use GeoTrellis' [Extract-Transform-Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) ("ETL") functionality to create a GeoTrellis catalog.
-We will accomplish this in three steps:
+We will accomplish this in four steps:
    1. we will build the ETL assembly from code in the GeoTrellis source tree,
    2. we will compose JSON configuration files describing the input and output data,
    3. we will perform the ingest, creating a GeoTrellis catalog, and